shubham-arutwar/naukri.com-auto-job-applier/Readme.md

 # Naukri.com-auto-job-applier

+## DISCLAIMER
+There is a daily limit on the number of jobs you can apply for, typically capped at around 50 easy apply and 50 'on company site'.
+`There was an error while processing your request, please try again later` message will appear on websites when you hit the limit.

 ## Project Overview

 This project automates the repetitive task of applying for jobs on Naukri.com.
 It scrapes job listings, stores them in a SQL database, and automatically applies to each job then updates its status in database.